BigPolarBear1/factorization/README.md

 Oops.
 I simplified all of that math in v33.
 This is much simpler and straight forward.
 This is about as simplified as it gets.
 Now I need to implement linear algebra instead of just hoping for a case where zx^2 is square and zx^2-n is square.

+Update: Ergh.
+I'm so dumb.
+I definitely need to quit math.
+Lets see... this should just work if I implement the linear algebra like this... give me an hour...